rebeccaleff/tudo/README.md

 Tudo is "all" in Portuguese.
 This repo is a workspace to learn new React features and utilize best practices.
+Examples include a Bootstrap table which dynamically renders rows with an optional delete button.

 ### `npm start`